 If a defendant is found guilty by the judge, it is important to provide them with notice of what fines, fees, and costs have been assessed and what rights and duties apply to their collection.
 This has become especially important considering the changes to state law in July of 2020 relating to payment plans for defendants found guilty and assessed fines.
-An example of a Statement of Fines and Costs is included in Appendix A. Although the form of the statement may vary in individual courts, it is important that it includes the following:
+An example of a Statement of Fines and Costs is available in the Resource Library of the WVML Database's Municipal Court Forum.
+Although the form of the statement may vary in individual courts, it is important that it includes the following:

-- a) disclosure that a payment plan is available; - b) disclosure that the defendant will have to complete a financial affidavit; - c) notice that the defendant has 90 days to either pay or establish a payment plan; and - d) notice of the consequences for failing to either pay or establish a payment plan.
+- a) disclosure that a payment plan is available; - b) disclosure that the defendant will have to complete a financial affidavit; and - c) notice of the consequences for failing to either pay or establish a payment plan.